Albert G. Porter: Republican legislature

-One of the most notable thing about the campaign was Porter's sudden change in attire.
+One of the most notable things about the campaign was Porter's sudden change in attire.
 In Washington he was well known for his style and manner of dress, but upon accepting the nomination he began dressing like a farmer, including wearing a straw hat.
 The campaign was "vigorous", and Porter traveled to all but five of the state's counties to stump and deliver speeches.
 Because he had supported the strikers in the Great Railroad Strike of 1877, he was able to gain the endorsement of the Knights of Labor, who turned out a large labor vote in his favor.
-Porter narrowly won the election by about seven thousand votes.
+Porter narrowly won the election by about 7,000 votes.
 He was the first Republican to win the governorship in twelve years, and along with a strong Republican majority elected to the Indiana General Assembly, he began a period of Republican dominance that would continue for a generation.
 Shortly after his term began, his party nominated him as a candidate for the United States Senate, but he declined.

 Porter's term focused primarily on the continuing industrial development in the state, and internal improvements.
 Porter had the Great Kankakee Swamp in northwestern Indiana surveyed and plans drafted for its draining.
-The swamp was at the time one of the largest wetlands in the United States and encompassed nearly a tenth of Indiana, and a large part of Illinois.
-The plans were submitted to the General Assembly who approved of the plan, leading the reclamation of more than 800000 acre of land.
+The swamp was at the time one of the largest wetlands in the United States, encompassing nearly a tenth of Indiana and a large part of Illinois.
+The plans were submitted to the General Assembly who approved of the plan, resulting in the reclamation of more than 800000 acre of land.
 To implement the project, the governor also advocated the creation of the Department of Geology and Natural History, the forerunner of the Indiana Department of Natural Resources.

-Among Porter's other successful projects included the creation of the State Board of Health, the institution of mining regulations that significantly improved working conditions for miners in the state, and advocacy for women's rights.
+Among Porter's other successful projects were the creation of the State Board of Health, the institution of mining regulations that significantly improved working conditions for miners in the state, and advocacy for women's rights.
 In 1881, he delivered a speech to the General Assembly urging them to grant suffrage to women.
 Although no action was taken on his advice, it renewed the debate which had seen little advancement since Governor James D. Williams had issued a similar request several years earlier.
-Porter used his appointment powers to advance the women's cause, appointing women to a variety of positions in state agencies, but primarily to board positions overseeing the state's benevolent institutions, like hospitals and orphanages.
-He also successfully forced out many of the non-expert members of important state boards, and replaced them with field experts.
+Porter used his appointment powers to advance the women's cause, appointing women to a variety of positions in state agencies, but primarily to board positions overseeing the state's benevolent institutions, such as hospitals and orphanages.
+He also successfully forced out many of the non-expert members of important state boards and replaced them with field experts.